thekoehl/monocle/README.md

 Running
 =======

-The following environment variables need to be set:
+The following environment variables need to be set either through the environment or through a .env file in the root:
 - M_SECRET_TOKEN = The session storage secret token; make one up